Australia and Oceania Ecotourism

 Papua New Guinea’s flora features towering tropical hardwoods, orchids, ferns, and extensive mangrove forests.
 Its rich rainforests host diverse plant species, including endemic palms and medicinal plants.
 The local population uses them to treat infections, wounds, fever, and digestive issues.
 But they also use them for rituals and spiritual practices.
 They thrive across mountainous highlands, coastal areas, and volcanic islands.

-Sustainable travel in PNG often means going local—canoes for river journeys, small-group treks on foot, and community-organized 4WD transport in rural areas.
-Domestic flights are common for remote areas, but choosing eco-certified operators and minimizing internal flights can reduce your footprint.
+Sustainable travel in PNG often means going local.
+For example, canoes for river journeys, small-group treks on foot, and community-organized 4WD transport in rural areas.
+Domestic flights are common for remote areas.
+Choose eco-certified operators and minimize internal flights to reduce your footprint.

 In Australia and New Zealand:

-- Long-distance buses (e.g., Greyhound, InterCity) – Affordable and lower-emission options for regional travel.
+Long-distance buses (e.g., Greyhound and InterCity) – Affordable and lower-emission options for regional travel.

-- Trains (e.g., NSW TrainLink, TranzAlpine) – Scenic and sustainable for intercity and cross-country routes.
+Trains (e.g., NSW TrainLink and TranzAlpine) – Scenic and sustainable for intercity and cross-country routes.

-- Domestic flights only when essential – Offset emissions when possible and choose direct routes.
+Domestic flights use only when essential – Offset emissions when possible and choose direct routes.

 In the Pacific Islands: